-Breathprints may provide an array of health information, including heart health.
-New research from Cleveland Clinic is showing heart failure can be detected by a single exhaled breath.
+Breathprints may provide an array of health information, including on heart health.
+New research from Cleveland Clinic is showing that heart failure can be detected in a single exhaled breath.

 Cleveland Clinic Cardio-Oncology Center helps breast cancer survivor beat heart condition, too.

 An electrocardiogram (EKG) gives doctors an inside scoop on how the heart is pumping.
 Cleveland Clinic cardiologist Umesh N. Khot, MD, explains what an EKG reveals in this white board session.

 Epithelioid hemangioendothelioma isn’t a household name, and not just because it’s a tongue twister.
 But a new test helps catch this rare form of cancer.

 Fasting and lipid tests have gone hand in hand for years.
 The results of a recent large-scale study have challenged conventional thinking about that ubiquitous pre-lipid test fast.